ervandew/eclim/doc/content/vim/faq.rst

 If your proxy requires authentication, you'll need to supply the ``-Dhttp.proxyUser`` and ``-Dhttp.proxyPassword`` properties as well.

-On Windows systems you can use the same steps described above, for setting the workspace location, to also set the proxy settings.
+On Windows systems you can use the same steps :ref:`described <eclimd_options_windows>` above, for setting the workspace location, to also set the proxy settings.

 .. _eclim_memory: